teremich/michis-mod-bot/README.md

 TODO:

+-   commands afterstream and debug (last one only if neccessary)
 -   test our limits (use the bot in a real live stream)
 -   read the pinned messages in the developer's discord chat